 Are you looking for fun, at-home activities to do with your kids?
 Check out these super cool LEGO crafts and activities for kids.

-This post about LEGO crafts and activities contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about LEGO crafts and activities was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 My family LOVES visiting LEGOLAND California!
-I think it’s one of the chillest theme parks and they do a great job of making sure there are fun things to do with toddlers, as well as older kids.
+I think it’s one of the chillest theme parks, and they do a great job of ensuring there are fun things to do with toddlers and older kids.

 We’re also huge fans of their on-site hotels.
-One of my kids’ favorite things to do when staying at the LEGOLAND Hotel is doing the treasure chest.
+One of my kids’ favorite things when staying at the LEGOLAND Hotel is doing the treasure chest.

-Basically, you run around the resort to solve clues and then the kids get a code that opens up a treasure chest in the room that has cool LEGO prizes inside.
+You run around the resort to solve clues, and then the kids get a code that opens up a treasure chest in the room with cool LEGO prizes inside.

 We were planning on heading back to LEGOLAND California this summer to check out their new area inspired by the LEGO movies.
 But plans change.